 Cheriss May is a lauded portrait and editorial photographer based in Washington, D.C.
 She is the president of Women Photojournalists of Washington (WPOW), co-chair of the photography committee at The National Press Club, an Adobe Education Leader, and an adjunct professor at Howard University, her alma mater.
 As an education leader, she is often commissioned to speak about inclusive storytelling, and she trains and speaks to educators across the country.

 Cheriss has been published in O Magazine, The White House Historical Association, The New York Times, Bloomberg, Time, ABC News, The Today Show, MSNBC, and other international publications.
 Her work is featured in a permanent exhibit: MFON's “In Conversation: Visual Meditations on Black Masculinity”, at the African American Museum in Philadelphia, and featured in an exhibit: "Come Together, Right Now: The Art of Gathering" at the Chrysler Museum of Art and Perry Glass Studio, in Norfolk, Va.

-Originally from Kansas City, Mo., Cheriss is an independent photographer based in Washington, D.C.
+Originally from Kansas City, Mo., Cheriss is a lauded portrait and editorial photographer based in Washington, D.C.
 Her passion radiates through her aptitude to connect to the soul of those she photographs.
 Cheriss is available for commissions, projects, and assignments.

-MEMBER: President — Women Photojournalists of Washington (WPOW), The Authority Collective, Diversify Photo, Women Photograph, National Press Photographers Association (NPPA), National Association of Black Journalists (NABJ), Co-chair Photo Committee — National Press Club (NPC), White House News Photographers Association (WHNPA), White House Press Pool, Press Photographers’ Gallery — U.S. Senate and House of Representatives, The Exposure Group, Professional Photographers of America (PPA), Sistagraphy
+MEMBER: President — Women Photojournalists of Washington (WPOW), Co-chair Photo Committee — National Press Club (NPC), Diversify Photo, The Authority Collective, Women Photograph, Black Women Photographers, National Press Photographers Association (NPPA), National Association of Black Journalists (NABJ), White House News Photographers Association (WHNPA), White House Press Pool, Press Photographers’ Gallery — U.S. Senate and House of Representatives, The Exposure Group, Professional Photographers of America (PPA), Sistagraphy